-1. Job Duties
+Job Duties

 To the extent feasible, Graduate Assistants will be notified of expected duties, at least two weeks before the beginning of the semester.
-An overview of duties is expected to be included in their official Letter of Appointment from the Office of Graduate Studies and Research.
+An overview of duties is expected to be included in their official contract.

-2. Email
+Email

 As an SU Graduate Student, you will use your student account for all of your access to student coursework (Gullnet, MyClasses, student email, etc.).
 If you are also a Graduate Assistant, you will also be given a "staff" username and password to access systems, some of which are the same systems used as a student, but have different access as a part of your job responsibilities.
 Due to IT security standards, student account access is kept separate from employee account access.
 Access to your Graduate Assistant account is tied to your work contract.
 You can forward your email from one account to another email account by creating a rule to allow you to manage all your email from one account.